How do I book?

 No. All payments must be received in pounds.

 You can pay your balance by cheque (payable to Martin Randall Travel Ltd, with the tour code written on the reverse), by telephone, or on our website using AMEX, MasterCard or Visa.
-If you wish to pay by bank transfer, please contact us.
+Credit card payments incur an additional processing charge of 2%.
+If you wish to pay by bank transfer:

 Deposits cannot be refunded or transferred because there are set costs that we incur on each tour: flight and hotel deposits, for example, have to be paid up to a year in advance of every departure.